Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_03.md

     - A start and expiration date/time.
     - HTTP Allowed.

-1. Copy the generated Blob SAS URL and paste it in your browser again to verify that you now have access to the random file you uploaded.
+1. Copy the generated Blob SAS URL and paste it in your browser again to verify that you do now have access to the random file you uploaded.

 ---